bloominstituteoftechnology/node-db3-project/README.md

 - `find()`:
   - Calling find returns a promise that resolves to an array of all schemes in the database.
-  - Schemes are sorted alphabetically by name.
   - No steps are included.
 - `findById(id)`:
   - Expects a scheme `id` as its only paramater.
-  - Resolve to a scheme object, including correctly ordered steps like so: `{ scheme_name: 'Find Holy Grail', steps: [ 'quest', '...and quest', 'burn a witch', '...and quest some more' ]}`.
+  - Resolve to a single scheme object.
   - On an invalid `id`, resolves to `null`.
 - `findSteps(id)`:
   - Expects a scheme `id`.
-  - Resolves to an array of all step objects for the given scheme, ordered correctly: `[ { id: 17, scheme_id: 5, step_number: 1, instructions: 'quest'}, { id: 18, scheme_id: 5, step_number: 2, instructions: '...and quest'}, etc. ]`.
+  - Resolves to an array of all correctly ordered step for the given scheme: `[ { id: 17, scheme_name: 'Find the Holy Grail', step_number: 1, instructions: 'quest'}, { id: 18, scheme_name: 'Find the Holy Grail', step_number: 2, instructions: '...and quest'}, etc. ]`.
+  - This array should include the `scheme_name` *not* the `scheme_id`.
 - `add(scheme)`:
   - Expects a scheme object.
   - Inserts scheme into the database.